Haydee 2 (PC) Review

 Review for Haydee 2 on PC

-Sporting a pair of bouncy breasts the size of watermelons (big ones), and thighs to die and kill for, the robotic heroine of Haydee was the main reason why people bought, but also why people avoided buying Haydee Interactive's creation - which is pretty sad, because the world where this seductive cyborg lady had to escape from was one of the most immersive ones ever made, with the challenge at hand being old-school-level unforgiving, and with the end result being an NES-hard blend of Metroid's labyrinth design, Dark Souls cryptic vibe and lack of handholding, Tomb Raider's style of puzzle-solving and platforming, and more.
-In other words, those who looked past the thickness on offer discovered a great action-adventure, which was basically a victim of its hyper-sexualised main protagonist.
+Sporting a pair of bouncy breasts the size of watermelons (very big ones), and thighs to die (and kill) for, the cybernetic heroine of Haydee was the main reason why people bought, but also why people avoided buying Haydee Interactive's creation - which is pretty sad, because the world where this seductive robo-lady had to escape from was one of the most immersive ones ever made, with the challenge at hand being old school-level unforgiving, and with the end result being an NES-hard blend of Metroid's labyrinth design, Dark Soulss’ cryptic vibe and lack of handholding, Tomb Raider's style of puzzle-solving and platforming, and more.
+In other words, those who looked past the - more than impressive - thickness on offer discovered a great action-adventure, which was basically a victim of its hyper-sexualised main protagonist.
 Long story short, Haydee 2 has arrived, and it would be a shame if people did the same mistake twice.

+Okay, let get it over with right from the start.
 Haydee wears sexy high heels, has long, beautiful black hair, and a pair of juicy lips.
-More importantly, she has L-cup breasts, which behave like balloons filled with jelly when she moves around, and when she crouches she shoves her behinds in your face.
-Basically, she is a hentai-inspired porn model.
+More importantly, she has L-cup breasts, which behave like balloons filled with jelly when she moves around, and when she crouches she shoves her enormous behinds right into your face.
+Even the simple act of walking is done in a way that’s somewhat erotic, and Haydee’s eyes follow the camera as it moves around her, which means that she is looking at you - you perv.
+Basically, she is a hentai-inspired adult movie star.
 There's a reason why she looks like that lore-wise, but few will care about it, because, as it's known, sexuality is the bane of all existence.
-In conclusion, people will either flock to the game "because bewbs!" or make sure to stay away for the same exact reason.
-Because bewbs.
+In conclusion, people will either flock to the game "because bewbs!" or make sure to stay away for the same exact reason; because bewbs.
+Well, their loss.
+Haydee 2 is an excellently crafted, highly enjoyable action-adventure, that will please those who are into those obscure indies that keep the flame of retro gaming burning.

 Screenshot for Haydee 2 on PC

-Now, after all this talk about the story… what's the story exactly, anyway?
-Well, it just so happens that, once more, this follows Haydee as she tries to escape from one more complex where high-tech sex dolls/personal bodyguards (aka 'Haydees') are being manufactured.
-Taking a page from Dark Souls, or more specifically, one more page, as these two share a lot of elements, players are left on their own to piece together what is going on, with the narrative used here being a mix of tiny bits of lore thrown here and there for her to discover, as well as some environmental storytelling.
+What's the story exactly?
+Well, it just so happens that, once more, this follows - a - Haydee as she tries to escape from one more complex where high-tech sex dolls/personal bodyguards are being manufactured.
+Taking a page from Dark Souls, or more specifically, one more page, as these two share a lot of elements, you are left on your own to piece together what is going on, with the narrative used here being a mix of tiny bits of lore thrown here and there for Haydee to discover, as well as some environmental storytelling.
 Without giving much away, it's good.
-Less cryptic than before, yet still not eager to hand out its secrets.
+Much less cryptic than before, yet still not eager to hand out its secrets, which depending on who’s behind the gamepad, can either be a great or a bad thing.

 Screenshot for Haydee 2 on PC